City Guide to London, UK: Part 3 | Must See Attractions & City Cards

-- How much time are we going to be in a city?
+How much time are we going to be in a city and sightseeing?

-- What attractions, included on the card, do we want to see?
+What attractions that are included on the card do we want to see?

-- How long will it, realistically, take for us to see and do everything?
+How long will it realistically take for us to see and do everything we want?

 Do We Purchase the Add-On Travelcard?

-- The Travelcard is valid only for the number of days the London Pass is valid for.
-For example, if you purchase the six-day city pass, the Travelcard will only be valid for six days.
+The Travelcard is valid only for the number of days the London Pass is valid for.
+For example, if you purchase the six-day London Pass, the Travelcard will only be valid for the same six days.
 We were spending several weeks in London and would be traveling by public transportation before and after our sightseeing adventures.
 So again, this didn’t work for us.

 Learn more in our City Guide to London, UK: Part 5 | Public Transportation.